perfect7gentleman/Naga_KeypadMapper/README.md

 # Naga_KeypadMapper
 This little linux Wayland daemon allows you to map the side keypad of the Razer Naga series mice via a configuration file called `mapping_xx.txt` under `$HOME/.naga/`
-Requires: `ydotool` and s Wayland environment to work.
+Requires: `ydotool` and Wayland environment to work.

 Currently tested with:
 - Razer Naga 2014 (thanks to me) in Gentoo